Discovering a Heavenly Beach in a Small Bay with Turquoise Waters

 To get there from Heraklion, take the National Road towards Rethymno and after the Pantanassa Bridge and then the Palekastro Bridge, take the exit to Mades / Paralia Lygarias.
 Just after 1.5 km, there is a sign for Madé, and the road begins to descend toward the sea.

 No bus goes all the way down to the beach, because of the steep and narrow streets with tight curves.
-But there are buses from Heraklion to neighboring Agia Pelagia and some of them make a stop in front of the hotel.
+But some of the buses from Heraklion to Agia Pelagia stop in front of the hotel.

-You can find more interesting information about beaches in the article Top 10 beaches to visit in Crete.
+If you want to see the most picturesque beaches in Crete, we recommend the article Top 10 beaches to visit in Crete.

 No comments